salma-ehab/dbt_new_york_sales_data/README.md

   with ties broken by selecting the one with the highest selling price), and finally, average basket size.

 ### Product Categories and Subcategories Sales and Profit Growth Rates Query:
-- This query aims to compute the growth rates of sales and profits for every product category and subcategory.
+- This query aims to compute the monthly growth rates of sales and profits for every product category and subcategory.
 In instances where certain subcategories have no sales in a given month, the growth rates for both sales and profits in the subsequent month are null, as there is no basis for comparison.